angular/angular/aio/content/guide/image-directive-setup.md

 | ImageKit | `provideImageKitLoader` | [Documentation](https://docs.imagekit.io/) |
 | Imgix | `provideImgixLoader` | [Documentation](https://docs.imgix.com/) |

 You must configure an image loader to use `NgOptimizedImage`.
+[For more details, see the full guide to image loaders](/guide/image-loaders.md).

 These instructions explain how to setup an image loader for use with the `NgOptimizedImage`.